UKPLab/emnlp2018-april/README.md

 # System Overview
 APRIL is an interactive document summarisation framework.
-Instead of learning from reference summaries, APRIL interacts with the users/oracles to obtain preferences, learns a ranking over all summaries from the preferences, and generates optimal summaries with respect to the learnt ranking.
+Instead of learning from reference summaries, APRIL interacts with the users/oracles to obtain preferences, learns a ranking over all summaries from the preferences, and generates (near-)optimal summaries with respect to the learnt ranking.

 APRIL has three stages:
-* sample summaries (stage0): randomly generate some summaries and compute their rouge scores
+* Sample summaries (stage0): randomly generate some summaries and compute their rouge scores.
+The ROUGE scores are used to simulate users' preferences
-* active preference learning (stage1): actively query the orale for multiple rounds, collect preferences and learn a ranking over summaries from the preferences.
+* Active preference learning (stage1): actively query the oracle for multiple rounds, collect preferences and learn a ranking over summaries from the preferences.
-* reinforcement learning (stage2): read the ranking learnt in stage1 and generate the highest-ranked summary
+* Reinforcement learning (stage2): read the ranking learnt in stage1 and generate the highest-ranked summary

 ## Prerequisties
-* We suggest you to use IDEs like PyCharm to set up this project, so that package paths are managed automatically.
+* We suggest you to use IDEs like PyCharm to set up this project, so that the package paths are managed automatically.
 * Python3 (tested with Python 3.6 on Ubuntu 16.04 LTS)
 * Install all packages in requirement.txt.